nhsengland/devices_rap/README.md

 ## Getting Started

-1. Clone the repository.
+### 1 Clone the repository

 To learn about what this means, and how to use Git, see the [Git guide](https://nhsdigital.github.io/rap-community-of-practice/training_resources/git/using-git-collaboratively/).

 ``` bash
 git clone https://github.com/nhsengland/devices_rap.git
 ```

-2. Set up your environment, _either_ using [pip](https://pypi.org/project/pip/) or make (if you are using a linux based development environment this will be already installed).
+### 2 Set up your environment

+_Either_ use [pip](https://pypi.org/project/pip/) or make (if you are using a linux based development environment this will be already installed).
 For more information on how to use virtual environments and why they are important,. see the [virtual environments guide](https://nhsdigital.github.io/rap-community-of-practice/training_resources/python/virtual-environments/why-use-virtual-environments/).

-### Using pip
+#### Using pip

 If using Windows Powershell: